Summary: ◀▼

 default event is Clocked into, but it can be changed to Early

-The Clocked into event means that the automation will run after a specified duration since an agent clocks into a task or workstream.
+The Clocked into event means that the automation will run after a specified duration since an agent clocks into a task, status, or workstream.
 These automations can be used, for example, to notify managers when agents have been working on a task for too long, such as handling calls for over two hours, and switch agents to a different task, such as following up on pending tickets or participating in training activities.

-The Early and Late to events consider the agent’s adherence to their scheduled start and end times.
+The Early to and Late to events consider the agent’s adherence to their scheduled start and end times.
 The Early to event runs on a specified duration before an agent’s scheduled start or end time.
 The Late to event runs after a specified duration beyond an agent’s scheduled start or end time.

 These automations can be used, for example, to remind agents that they have clocked in earlier than expected, or to prompt them to clock out if they are working beyond their scheduled shift, such as when handling extended customer calls.
 They can also be used by managers to promote adherence to labor policies by preventing unauthorized overtime and undertime, while improving agent compliance through automated corrective actions.

-tasks), or a condition (End day or Start day) that the event is related to.
+statuses, or general tasks), or a condition (End day or Start day) that the

 - The actions that the automation will perform.
 Choose from the